Johns Hopkins UniversityEST. 1876

 Honors

 To receive Honors in Cognitive Science, graduating students must have a major GPA of 3.5 or higher.
 Graduating students will receive a major GPA calculation worksheet from the department in their last semester.
-The worksheet must be completed and submitted to the department’s Director of Undergraduate Studies‘s in a timely manner for review and approval.
+The worksheet must be completed and submitted to the department’s Director of Undergraduate Studies in a timely manner for review and approval.
 Only courses directly applied to a student’s cognitive science major, including math and foreign language courses, are included in the major GPA calculation.
 If the major GPA requirement is met, departmental honors will appear in the student’s transcript and will be indicated in that year’s Commencement program.

-Questions may be directed to Dr. Colin Wilson or the academic coordinator
+Questions may be directed to Dr. Margaret Renwick, Director of Undergraduate Studies or the Academic Program Coordinator

 Glushko Outstanding Undergraduate Cognitive Scientist Prize